John Gribbel

+John Gribbel (March 29, 1858 – August 25, 1936) was an American banker and businessman.
+He was president of the American Meter Company, the Fairmount Savings Trust Company, the Royal Electrotype Company, and several gas and electric utilities.
+He served as a director for numerous banks and businesses including Curtis Publishing Company, Girard National Bank, the Insurance Company of North America, Mechanics National Bank, and Philadelphia National Bank.
+He invested his fortune in the collection of historical books and manuscripts and donated the Glenriddell Manuscripts to the Scottish people.

 Early life and education

-John Gribbel was born March 29, 1858, in Hudson City, (now known as Jersey City), New Jersey, the son of James Gribbel, a manufacturer of mining equipment, and Anna West Simmons, his wife.
+John Gribbel was born March 29, 1858, in Hudson City, (now known as Jersey City), New Jersey, the son of James Gribbel, a manufacturer of mining equipment, and Anna West Simmons.
 Both parents were born in Cornwall, England, and emigrated to the United States in 1838.

+After preparatory courses of study, he graduated from the College of the City of New York in 1876.

+He received an honorary degree from Hahnemann Medical College, an honorary Master of Arts from Wesleyan University, and an honorary LL.D. degree from Temple University.

+Career

-After preparatory courses of study, he entered the College of the City of New York, remaining until 1876.
-In that year he found employment in the Importers' and Traders' National Bank of New York City, transferring his services, in 1877, to the Leather Manufacturers' Bank in the same city.
-After remaining with the latter institution until 1883, Gribbel went to Philadelphia as agent for Harris, Griffin & Company, manufacturers of gas meters.
+He worked at the Importers' and Traders' National Bank and the Leather Manufacturers' Bank in New York City.
+In 1883, Gribbel moved to Philadelphia as an agent for Harris, Griffin & Company, manufacturers of gas meters.
 In 1890 the firm was reorganized under the name John J. Griffin & Company, and Gribbel was admitted to a junior partnership.
 Two years later, Griffin died and Gribbel became sole owner of the business, which continued under the same name and ownership and was notably successful.